 Carolina Thread Trail

-Catawba Lands Conservancy is the lead agency for the Carolina Thread Trail, a regional network of trails, blueways and conservation corridors that will ultimately link more than 2.3 million citizens in North and South Carolina.
+One of Catawba Lands Conservancy’s major projects is the Carolina Thread Trail, a regional network of trails, blueways and conservation corridors that will ultimately link more than 2.3 million citizens in North and South Carolina.

-Currently, over 250 miles of Thread Trail are open to the public in North and South Carolina with 14 active corridors under development.
-CLC works in partnership with Foundation For The Carolinas and many local partners on this initiative.
+Currently, over 360 miles of Thread Trail are open to the public in North and South Carolina with 14 active corridors under development.
+The Conservancy works in partnership with Foundation For The Carolinas and many local partners on this initiative.

 The Thread Trail is financed with both private donations and public funding.
 The project’s funding model was developed following two years of planning and study of regional greenway projects in the US.

-Visit the Carolina Thread Trail website for more information.
+Visit the Thread Trail website for more information.

 Carolina Thread Trail Quick Facts